EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

 **Assumptions**

 From the ed forum,
-- destruction of switches and wires wont be tested
+- destruction of switches and wires is undefined
+-

 **Design**

 - Specification breakdown:
-    - Need to create 3 more subclasses of Entity: LightBulb, SwitchDoor, Wire, which will all be in the entities folder, and also edit the bomb class
-        - these changes will be done by adding new string cases in EntityFactory
-        - the lightbulb
     - Need to create 5 types of logical rules (one of them is the bombs original one)
         - Or
         - And